 However, the point of this budget rule isn’t to stress you out.
 It’s meant to be flexible enough to fit your financial needs.
 If, for instance, you need to spend more money on bills one month, you can draw from the wants category.
 Once things get back on track, you can return to the usual 50/30/20 split.

-Ultimately, this budget rule is a general savings rule of thumb that can help you become more financially secure over time.
-If you’re not sure it’s the right budget for you, consider using an online budget calculator to find out.
+Ultimately, this budget rule is a general savings goal to help you become more financially secure.
+If you’re unsure it’s the right budget, consider using an online budget calculator.